A. The parable of the ten virgins.

 iii.
 We can say many good things about the work of the first two servants:

 b.
 He who had received one went and dug in the ground, and hid his lord’s money: The third servant did almost nothing with his master’s money.
-He did take some care that it would not be lost (by hiding it).
-But he did nothing positive with his master’s money, in contrast to the first two servants.
+He took some care that it would not be lost (by hiding it), but he did nothing positive with his master’s money, in contrast to the first two servants.

 3. (19-23) The first two servants are judged.